kiyonlin/dawn/.github/README.md

 # Dawn
-`Dawn` is a `web` framework that provides rapid development capabilities.
+`Dawn` is an opinionated `web` framework that provides rapid development capabilities.
 It provides basic services such as logging, configuration, `fiber` extension, `gorm` extension, and event system.

 The core idea of ​​Dawn is modularity.
 High-level business modules can call low-level basic modules, such as databases and so on.